RadW2020/Huawei-HCNA-Cloud-Repo/Readme.md

-This is a self-made resume written while studying the material for the **HCNA-BCCP Huawei Certified Network Associate-Building Cloud Computing Platform**
+HThis is a self-made resume written while studying the material for the **HCNA-BCCP Huawei Certified Network Associate-Building Cloud Computing Platform**

 The official material can be found [here][a7c749f4]